 Those building in a category that took off last year - like homeware, personal care, beauty and pet care - should rapidly launch new products to capitalise on that growth.
 This is particularly key for brands not selling repeat purchase items.
 Cookware vendor Caraway did this effectively late last year by bringing out a limited edition, marigold colored product set.

-Increase customer retention on average by 14% with Blueprint đ°
+Increase customer retention by 26% with Blueprint 👇

 Online is more congested than ever